christiandimitri/MPDA18_MastersThesis/FinalThesisPaper.md

 date: "September 2018"
 author: "Christian Dimitri, UPC BarcelonaTech"
 abstract:
     This paper will cover the preprocessing techniques for planar quad meshes in architecture free-form surfaces.
 As a first step, we will be covering the problems and objectives behind planar quads for construction, their benefits, their metrics as well as their goals, considering their constraints for a better optimization of the candidate *PQ mesh*.
-Secondly, we will explain the several preprocessing algorithms that generate a candidate *PQ mesh* ready for optimization.
+Secondly, we will explain the several preprocessing algorithms that generate a candidate *PQ mesh* ready for optimization and apply them on four different type of surfaces.
 In addition to that, the output will be optimized according to it's properties qualifying it to be PQ meshes.
 The last-mentioned are based on scientific papers, and were applied to concrete architectural projects.
 Combining chapter two and chapter three iteratively, we will be hitting the last chapter of this paper; generating subdivision method algorithm and a quad planarization in order to have a PQ mesh.
 bibliography: paper.bib
 ---

 # Introduction

-Planer Quad meshes have been nearly ubiquitous in architecture and construction.
+Planar Quad meshes have been nearly ubiquitous in architecture and construction.
 A large body of data structures and geometry processing algorithms based on them has been developed in the literature and adapted in construction of free-form surfaces.
 This type of re-meshing has many advantages especially the semi-regular ones, and significant progresses were made in quadrilateral mesh generation and processing during the last years.
 In this paper, we will study four algorithms behind planar quad meshes and their goals in order to fulfill the objectives.
 We will apply them on four input surfaces having different curvatures.

 # Construction

 In construction, planar quads should always be planar and their distribution on the mesh is preferably equidistant so that their size does not vary a lot.
 In the first section, the geometric properties of PQ meshes are introduced as well as their benefits over other ones.
-Therefore, the metrics and Figure_3 are split by type and explained graphically and mathematically.
+Therefore, the metrics and measures are split by type and explained graphically and mathematically.

 ## PQ Geometric Properties

 ![The hinge is affected by the high Gaussian curvature on the surface of the *Yas Island Hotel By Zaha Hadid* [@de2011technique].
 The difference between *PQ meshes* and *triangle meshes*.](MT_JPG/Figure_1.jpg){#fig:Figure_1}

 A polygon face is planar if and only if its vertices $v_{n}$ *define a plane*.
 A triangle face is always planar, however a quadrangular face can be non-planar since the curvature plays a prominent role against the geometric property of a planar quad.
 Such constraint is a disadvantage for *PQ meshes* over triangular ones.
 Thus, if the warping height exceeds a certain limit while measuring it, the four vertices of each of the faces should be independent from its neighboring face's vertex see [@fig:Figure_1].
 Knowing that two parallel vectors in space, enclosed at each point by two other vectors that are not necessarily parallel, form a planar face [@glymph2004parametric].
 We Consider each row of faces $f_{i,j}$ is a *PQ strip*.
 The latter is composed by vertices $\mathbf{v}_{i,j}$ with a valence  $\pm k/4 (k\in Z)$ where along each vertex a curve of family A and a curve of family B intersect see [@liu2006geometric].
 N-geons can appear with a valence $k \neq 4$ so called singularities see [@fig:Figure_2].

 ![PQ strip and mesh valences and properties](MT_JPG/Figure_2.jpg){#fig:Figure_2}